 Initially, I got in the 390 and the 450 (soft).
 I fished with both of them last spring on the Beaverkill River in the Catskills.
 It wasn't a "many" day.
 It wasn't a "few" day or even a "two" day.
 I did get a lot of time to play around, casting different lines, uninterrupted by that whole strike, set, fight, net thing.

-My first time out with the 320 was in mid-February, and it wasn't even a "one" day.
+My first time out with the 270 and 320 was in mid-February, and it wasn't even a "one" day.
 As with my day in the Catskills last spring, I got to play around with the rod a bit without being bothered by pesky fish.
+I took the 270 to Maine with me this year, though, and it proved itself quite capable of landing nice fish.

 I think I am going to be disappointed that I was only able to get five of these rods.
-Most Japanese rod production is to order, and the orders were in months ago.
-The manufacturers always make a few extras, but sometimes only a few.
+Japanese rod companies decide how many rods they're going to make and then take orders, and the orders were in months ago.
+There are often a few extras, but sometimes only a few.
 I will be able to get more eventually (but "eventually" is likely to be some months away).
 This rod has a definite niche and I know of some people who will want it.

 The rod will work very nicely for someone who wants a relatively short rod (10'3") that is a bit more capable than the sieryu rods or Nissin Pro Square and Zerosum tenkara rods but isn't as stiff as the Daiwa Kiyose or Shimano Kozuka.
 Basically, if you are fishing smaller, brushy streams but are routinely catching fish over 12" with the potential for fish over 18" the Nissin Fine Mode Kosansui 320 is definitely a rod to consider.
 With a CCS measurement of 25 pennies, it is a more capable rod than the Iwana.